 Type the info required (Server hostname, Service name) into the form that pops up, select “Connect,” and you have successfully set up your Chromebook VPN.
 If you’re an ExpressVPN customer, you can find the required info here.
 If you use a different VPN, you’ll have to contact your provider or dig through its website to find it.

-How to set up a Chromebook VPN — step-by-step instructions:
+How to set up a Chromebook VPN manually: The next steps

 - Click on your account photo in the bottom-right corner of the screen.